Unit 2 Ferry Wharf

 The Gender pay gap is one of the most-discussed topics in our hemisphere this spring.
-Just after International Women’s Day and a number of protests in major European countries, we’re approaching the big day in the UK: the deadline for companies to publish gender pay gap data.
+Just after International Women’s Day and several protests in major European countries, we’re approaching the big day in the UK: the deadline for companies to publish gender pay gap data.

-So far, only ⅓ of companies that are legally obliged to release the data have done so.* The official deadline is 4th April (30th March for the public sector).
-The common assumption is that most of the companies have the reports ready to publish but they might be sitting on the data to delay the public outcry.
+So far, only a third of companies that are legally obliged to release the data have done so.* The official deadline is 4th April (30th March for the public sector).
+The common assumption is that most companies have the reports ready to publish but they might be sitting on the data to delay the public outcry.

-But what can we actually do to address the gender pay gap?
+But what can we do to address the gender pay gap?

-There is a few things that you may want to try.
+There are a few things that you may want to try.

-Then, you may want to take a good look at your own environment.
+Then, you may want to take a good look at your environment.

 It may be a real eye-opener for you.

-As we know, the gender pay gap is a really complicated challenge and it will take long time to overcome it.
-With increased awareness and joint effort we can make a difference.
+As we know, the gender pay gap is a complicated challenge and it will take a long time to overcome it.
+With increased awareness and joint effort, we can make a difference.
 Check your data regularly and evaluate/review the procedures you have in place to make sure you’re supporting the progress.